-New or enlarged commercial/industrial services served by a single meter with loads that are expected to reach 1 megawatt or more, or that will be totalized, are required to have a phone line or communication line that meets City Light requirements at the point of metering.
-The customer must own, install, and maintain the phone/communication line.
+New or enlarged commercial/industrial services served by a single meter with loads that are expected to reach 1 megawatt or more, or that will be totalized, are required to have an analog phone line or communications line that meets City Light requirements at the point of metering.
+The customer must own, install, and maintain the analog phone/communications line.